sys-bio/tellurium/docs/_notebooks/core/tellurium_examples.rst

 In order to draw the network graphs in these examples (i.e. using ``r.draw()``), you will need graphviz and pygraphviz installed.
 Please consult the Graphviz documentation for instructions on installing it on your platform.
-If you cannot install Graphviz and pygraphviz, you can still run the following examples, but the network diagrams will not be generated.
+If you cannot install Graphviz and yraphviz, you can still run the following examples, but the network diagrams will not be generated.

 Also, due to limitations in pygraphviz, these examples can only be run